Southwest Pottery: Ancient Traditions and Contemporary Innovations

 Using extensive trade networks and sophisticated irrigation techniques, Pueblo communities cultivated the “Three Sisters” of corn, beans, and squash, tracing miles of irrigation lines across the desert floor.
 They flourished until roughly 1400 CE, when the people depopulated sites and melted back into the landscape.

 Today, their descendants comprise nineteen distinct pueblos and carry on the traditions of their ancestors.
-They still recall the ancient stories of the first people emerging from the underground and still dance as embodiments of spirits from the mountains who are responsible for rainfall, fertility, and all the other blessings of life.
+Each pueblo (identified by boldface here) still recalls the ancient stories of the first people emerging from the underground and still dance as embodiments of spirits from the mountains who are responsible for rainfall, fertility, and all the other blessings of life.